SolderedElectronics/Soldered-Ultrasonic-Sensor-easyC-Arduino-Library/README.md

 - ***other*** - *keywords* file highlights function words in your IDE, *library.properties* enables implementation with Arduino Library Manager.

 ### Hardware design
-You can find hardware design for this board in NAZIV PROIZVODA hardware repository
+You can find hardware design for this board in Ultrasonic distance sensor hardware repository

 ### Documentation

 Access Arduino library documentation [here](https://e-radionicacom.github.io/Soldered-Generic-Arduino-Library/).

-- Tutorial for using the NAZIV PROIZVODA board
+- Tutorial for using the Ultrasonic distance sensor board
 - Installing an Arduino library

 ### About Soldered